ISVPlaybook/isvplaybook.github.io/_docs/Marketplace/marketplace-offers.md

 These storefronts offer a variety of solutions, including software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS) solutions.
 You may have already been exposed to the Azure Marketplace if you have used the Azure Portal to provision resources.

 The B2B solutions are the prime candidates for these storefronts.
 The solutions can be offered as a free trial, bring your own license (BYOL), or pay as you go (PAYG) models.
 The solutions can be offered as a single offer or as a solution template that includes multiple offers.
 However, to qualify for the active Go-To-Market (GTM) benefits, the offer must be transactable through the commercial marketplace.
+The transactable offers in the marketplace show [Get It Now](){: .btn .btn-blue } button on the offer page.

 ## Offer types